vbuterin/blog/posts/gkr.md

 [title]: <> (A GKR Tutorial)
 [pandoc]: <> (--mathjax)

-_Special thanks to Lev Soukhanov, Zhenfei Zhang and Zachary Williamson for feedback and review_
+_Special thanks to Lev Soukhanov, Zhenfei Zhang, Zachary Williamson and Justin Drake for feedback and review_

-If you’re following the “cryptography side of crypto”, at this point you’ve likely heard a lot about ultra-fast ZK-provers: ZK-EVM provers [proving the Ethereum L1 in real-time](https://x.com/drakefjustin/status/1978435449489158312) with only about fifty consumer GPUs, people [proving 2 million Poseidon hashes per second](https://medium.com/polyhedra-network/expander-still-the-worlds-fastest-zk-prover-6aa5fd428609) on consumer laptops, and [zk-ML systems proving LLM inference](https://arxiv.org/html/2502.18535v1) with increasing speed.
+If you’re following the “cryptography side of crypto”, at this point you’ve likely heard a lot about ultra-fast ZK-provers: ZK-EVM provers [proving the Ethereum L1 in real-time](https://x.com/drakefjustin/status/1978435449489158312) with only about fifty consumer GPUs, people [proving](https://x.com/dlubarov/status/1851667100542341155) 2 million [Poseidon hashes per second](https://medium.com/polyhedra-network/expander-still-the-worlds-fastest-zk-prover-6aa5fd428609) on consumer laptops, and [zk-ML systems proving LLM inference](https://arxiv.org/html/2502.18535v1) with increasing speed.

 In this post, I will explain in detail a family of protocols that is behind the extreme speed of many of these proving systems: **GKR**.